MarkusEhrlinger/BellaBeat-in-SQL/README.md

 Personal Note:
 I'm not coseplaying this, but rather try to show my approach how and why I did what I did.
 ------------------------------------------------------------------------------------------
+I used mainly BigQuery, but did some cleaning and quick graphs in Google-Sheets/Libre Office Calc, the visualizations I did in Tableau on Tableau Public

 First I loaded the files to BigQuery as I wanted to do most of the work with SQL as some CSV-files are quite large.